Rodrigo-Flores/USM-Tools/README.md

-# horas-USM
+# Tools for College
-Este programa calcula la cantidad de horas por semana que deberá emplear el o la alumna/o en sus estudios en la Universida Técnica Federico Santa María
+This repository have a many of tools aplicated in especific work into Universida Técnica Federico Santa María.
+Actually, have a cup of tools, but as soon as possible I'll upload more.